aiven/aiven-docs/docs/products/opensearch/concepts/users-access-controls.md

 ## Patterns and permissions

-Access control in OpenSearch uses patterns and permissions to manage access to indices.
+Access control for OpenSearch uses patterns and permissions to manage access to indices.
 Patterns are glob-style strings that specify the indices to which the permission applies, and permissions define the level of access granted to the user for the matching indices.